JohnAugustineMcCain/PEACE_MetaLogic/README.md

 This project has been shaped by many conversations, inspirations, and prior works.

-The following individuals and communities are gratefully acknowledged for their influence and encouragement.
+The following individuals and communities are gratefully acknowledged for their influence or encouragement.

 All those named here are **invited to share in the CC BY-NC 4.0 license** of this work, should they wish to be recognized as co-licensors.
 Inclusion is voluntary and does not imply responsibility for the contents.